Shea-Fyffe/transforming-personality-scales/vignettes/fine-tuning-transformers-for-text-classification.md

 #### Opening this notebook in Google Colab

 This guide has been written for use *Google Colab*.
-Those that wish to run the code locally must install the python modules in the **Libraries** section below.
-Please see how to install python modules [here](https://docs.python.org/3/installing/index.html).
+We *strongly* recommend using the Colab tutorial.
+However, those that wish to run the code locally must install the python modules in the **Libraries** section below.
+Please see how to install python modules
+[here](https://docs.python.org/3/installing/index.html).

 [![Open In